 How do we liberate ourselves from our memories of the sea?

 TAONG DAGAT continues my investigation of the sea as both a symbol of the sublime and a mirror of the self, reflecting intertwined histories of labor, identity, and ecological entanglement.
-Using memory and horizontality as forms of resistance, the exhibition asks: What can be gleaned from these lingering memories, and how might they shape our understanding of belonging, movement, and care?
+Using memory and horizontality as forms of resistance, the exhibition asks how these lingering histories shape our understanding of belonging, movement, and care.

 Employing abstraction, minimalism, painting, sculpture, installation, and film, the works merge personal, collective, and ecological histories.
-Within this constellation, Mussel Thinking quietly informs the methodology: resin-cast mussels act as ecological collaborators, evoking cycles of filtration, survival, and interdependence.
-They embody porous relations between bodies, objects, and environments, transforming material strategies into metaphors for care and resilience.
+Mussel Thinking subtly informs the methodology: resin-cast mussels act as ecological collaborators, evoking cycles of filtration, survival, and interdependence.
+They articulate porous relations between bodies, objects, and environments, translating material strategies into gestures of care and resilience.

-The SOS series, alongside related paintings and films, reflects on the intersections of the sea, identity, labor, and movement, emphasizing the sea’s dual role as both a source of life and a site of vulnerability.
-Material and conceptual strategies draw from wet ontologies, attending to the fluidity, permeability, and entanglement of human and more-than-human life.
-TAONG DAGAT celebrates resilience and beauty while confronting the ecological and social challenges that shape maritime worlds.
-By weaving together queer narratives, ecological awareness, and historical memory, the module positions art as an inclusionary space where the sea’s shifting, rhizomatic currents can be navigated, questioned, and reimagined.
+The SOS series, alongside related paintings and films, reflects on the sea’s dual role as both source of life and site of vulnerability.
+Drawing from wet ontologies, the project attends to the fluidity and entanglement of human and more-than-human life.
+By weaving together queer narratives, ecological awareness, and historical memory, TAONG DAGAT positions art as an inclusionary space where the sea’s shifting currents can be navigated, questioned, and reimagined.

 2024 / Vargas Museum / Philippines